We know you have questions so here are some answers!

-Some of our main goals include: education, support, awareness, advocacy, and financial assistance for patients.
-We also hope to, at the end of each year, provide funds direct to other Myositis-related organizations for research purposes.Check out our programs and services
+Some of our main goals include education, support, awareness, advocacy, and financial assistance for patients.
+We also hope to, at the end of each year, provide funds directly to other Myositis-related organizations for research purposes.Check out our programs and services

 As you may already know, MSU is a completely volunteer-managed organization.
 We love that you are interested in donating your time to help.

 To volunteer, simply fill out the volunteer form and confidentiality agreement and we will be in touch to get you started working together with us.Sign up to Volunteer

 We are always looking for excellent candidates for our all-volunteer Board of Directors.
 If you have experience and are willing to be a part of a fast growing organization, you can apply by filling out the application and submitting it along with your resume or CV to our attorney, Scott Filmore.
 The instructions are on the application.
 See more about what we are looking for!See more about Joining the Board